UnLuckiestClovr/Lovense_App/README.md

 Solutions:
     1 ~ Currently no found solutions at this time.
-Manual Admin fixes include allowing the file sthrough your Window's Defender Wall.
+Manual Admin fixes include allowing the files through your Window's Defender Wall.
 Possible Solution includes paying for a Code Signing Certificate to bypass AntiVirus Reads.